All about the Working Holiday Visa in Australia!

 Valid passport

 A valid passport for the entire duration of your working holiday.
 When entering Australia, you must use the same passport as the one used in your WHV application.
-If you lost or renewed your passport after visa issuance, you must alert the Australian authorities.
+If you have lost or renewed your passport after visa issuance, you must alert the Australian authorities.

 Sufficient funds

-You must show savings of at least AU$5,000 or the equivalent in another currency.
-This is to prove that you are able to support yourself upon arrival in Australia.
-Unless you already have a return flight booked, you also need to have additional funds to purchase one later.
+You must show savings of at least AU$5,000 or the equivalent in another currency to prove you are able to support yourself upon arrival in Australia.

 Qualifying citizenship